ReVanced/revanced-api/README.md

 ## Usage

-To run this API, you will need to have Python 3.11.x installed.
+To run this API, you need Python 3.11.x.
 You can install the dependencies with poetry:

 ```shell
 poetry install